-- understanding the clinical details including all medical terminology, abbreviations and anatomical and physiological references; - understanding the limitations of the procedure; - understanding the dose delivered including diagnostic reference levels (DRLs), dose reference levels (DRLs in radiotherapy)7, and dose constraints; - understanding the benefits to the individual of the investigation/treatment and how it impacts on their future care; - understanding the potential latent risks of the proposed exposure (the stochastic effects of later cancer induction how long might it take for cell damage to become apparent?); - understanding the increased relative radiation risks when delivering exposures to paediatric patients (i.e. the greater radiosensitive nature of their organs); - understanding the known risks of the proposed exposure (the tissue/deterministic reaction, if there is any).
-Doses from clinical imaging examinations should not generally cause deterministic effects, however, particular care should be taken during image-guided interventional procedures where the risk of tissue damage may be greater.
-It is important the patient is alerted to this and understands the significance of any signs and symptoms including how they access aftercare; - understanding the known risks of radiotherapy exposures both planning and treatment and having the knowledge and skills to continue benefit/risk conversations with patients after the consent process; - understanding the clinical question for the proposed examination; - good communication skills to listen to the needs of the individual -knowing what matters to them; - compliance with Schedule 2 (i) Employer's Procedures^{1, 2} in delivering local patient information;
+- understand the clinical details including all medical terminology, abbreviations, and anatomical and physiological references - understand the limitations of the procedure - understand the dose delivered, diagnostic reference levels (DRLs), or dose reference levels (DRLs in radiotherapy)9, and dose constraints - understand the benefits to the individual of the investigation/treatment and how it impacts on their future care - understand the potential latent risks of the proposed exposure (the stochastic effects of later cancer induction - how long might it take for cell damage to become apparent?) - understand the increased relative radiation risks when delivering exposures to paediatric patients (i.e. the greater radiosensitive nature of their organs) - understand the known risks of the proposed exposure (the tissue/deterministic reaction, if there is any).
+Doses from clinical imaging examinations should not generally cause deterministic effects; however, particular care should be taken during image-guided interventional procedures where the risk of tissue damage may be greater.
+It is important the patient is alerted to this and understands the significance of any signs and symptoms including how they access aftercare - understand the known risks of radiotherapy exposures for both planning and treatment, and have the knowledge and skills to continue benefit/risk conversations with patients after the consent process - understand the clinical question for the proposed examination - have good communication skills to listen to the needs of the individual knowing what matters to them

-- understanding the potential risk to the individual of the investigation/treatment not being performed or completed; - understanding the individual's fitness to consent to, tolerate, and comply with the procedure/treatment; - making reasonable adjustments for those who need more time or additional resources to help them understand; - collaboration with the IR(ME)R Practitioner and MPE to ensure optimisation of the individual exposure, in accordance with the principle of As Low as Reasonably Practicable (ALARP), consistent with the intended purpose; and - understanding how benefit and risk may be different for: - o children - carers and comforters (for therapeutic purposes this is only relevant to nuclear medicine) - o asymptomatic individuals (diagnostic only), and - o individuals who may be pregnant or breastfeeding.
+- comply with Schedule 2 (i) Employer's Procedures^{1-3} in delivering local patient information - understand the potential risk to the individual of the investigation/treatment not being performed or completed - understand the individual's fitness to consent to, tolerate, and comply with the procedure/ treatment - make reasonable adjustments for those who need more time or additional resources to help them understand - collaborate with the IR(ME)R Practitioner and MPE to ensure optimisation of the individual exposure, in accordance with the principle of 'as low as reasonably practicable' (ALARP), consistent with the intended purpose - understand how benefit and risk may be different for: - " children - " carers and comforters (for therapeutic purposes this is only relevant to nuclear medicine) - " asymptomatic individuals (diagnostic only) - " individuals who may be pregnant or breastfeeding

 People assimilate and process information in different ways.
 Some may consider radiation risk in a heuristic or critical manner and others may regard it as insignificant or an acceptable and necessary step on their healthcare journey.
-Similarly, the communication style chosen to deliver this information should be tailored to the individual delivering it, rather than assuming a generic 'one size fits all' approach.
+Similarly, the communication style chosen to deliver this information should be tailored to the individual receiving it, rather than assuming a generic 'one size fits all' approach.

-Is it important for patients and service users, and their representatives or carers to have trust in their relationship with the healthcare professional(s) delivering the radiation dose?
+It is important for patients and service users, and their representatives or carers to have trust in their relationship with the healthcare professional(s) delivering the radiation dose.
 It is argued that trust is more likely to influence how an individual judges benefit and risk when they lack knowledge of the risk.
-Whereas trust becomes unrelated to the judgement individuals make when they are more informed.
+Whereas trust becomes unrelated to the judgement individuals make when they are more informed10.
 Patients and service users may be more likely to trust healthcare professionals if the information given correlates with that which they have discovered for themselves.
-If they understand the risk they are also more likely to perceive it as lower.
+If they understand the risk they are also more likely to perceive it as lower7.
 Without prior knowledge, individuals may have little concept of benefit and risk in the context of how to apply it to their personal circumstances.